-In 1905 the Russo-Japanese war was settled with the Treaty of Portsmouth mediated by the US President Theodore Roosevelt, who won the Nobel Peace prize the year after for his efforts.
+In 1905 the Russo-Japanese war was settled in the Treaty of Portsmouth with the mediation of US President Theodore Roosevelt, who won the Nobel Peace prize the year after for his efforts.
 But the intervention of a mediator is not always successful.
-Doyle and Sambanis (2006) analyze 121 civil wars between 1945 and 1999, and of these 99 ended with a military victory or a truce - that is, in the absence of a successful third party intervention.
+Doyle and Sambanis (2006) analyze 121 civil wars between 1945 and 1999, and of these 99 ended with a military victory or a truce - that is, there was not a successful third parties intervention.
 Still, 14 ended with a negotiated settlement mediated by the UN.
-Under which circumstances can mediators succeed in fostering cooperation between the members of two in-conflict groups?
-This is the issue this paper investigates.

-To this end we model situations where the intervention of an external agent concerned with the well-being of both parties in a conflict - which we call the "common leader" - might help in reaching a cooperative outcome.
-Such an external figure enters the picture as a third player, the first two being the natural group leaders of the conflicting parties.
-Since in practice it is leaders who conduct negotiations or take fighting decisions, we make the stark assumption that group members just evaluate the leaders' proposals and act accordingly, effectively playing the game through the leaders.
-The strategic interaction we study is the game played by the leaders.
+In this paper we model situations like these, where the intervention of an external agent concerned with the well-being of both parties in a conflict - which we shall call "common leader" - may under some circumstances help reaching a cooperative outcome.
+Note that such an external figure enters the picture as a third player, the first two being the natural group leaders of the conflicting parties.
+In fact, since in practice it is leaders who conduct negotiations or take fighting decisions, we make the stark assumption that group members just evaluate the leaders' proposals and act accordingly, effectively playing the game through the leaders.
+The strategic interaction we study is then the game played by the leaders.
+We shall presently discuss and motivate the main features of the model introduced in the paper, but let us see first what it yields.
+In a word, the result is a characterization of the conditions under which we can expect a common leader to succeed in making the parties reach a cooperative outcome, and of course those where we should expect failure.

-We start with an underlying two-by-two game between two groups with actions C, cooperate or F, fight, where the cooperative profile CC gives the highest payoff.
-We focus on the prisoners dilemma, where the groups if unassisted would unavoidably fight.
-To this game we add leaders, who offer suggestions on the best course of actions to the groups and promise particular outcomes.
-Leaders act to influence the outcome of the game because their own utility depends on that outcome.
-Group members act as followers, choosing the most promising proposal and complying with it; but they punish leaders who fail to deliver on their promises.
+To set the stage we start with a symmetric two-by-two game between two groups, in which a cooperative action C taken by both groups gives a higher utility than when at least one player takes the alternative action F of fighting.
+We focus on the prisoners dilemma, where the groups would unavoidably fight.
+To this "underlying game" we add leaders who offer suggestions on the best course of actions to the groups and promise particular outcomes.
+Incidentally, leaders act to influence the outcome of the game because their own utility depends on that outcome.
+Group members act as followers, choosing the most promising proposal and complying with it; but they can and possibly will punish leaders who fail to deliver on their promises.